Hepher114/Devops-pipeline-1/3-Jenkins-Master-and-slave-setup.md

-# Jenkins Master and Slave Setup: A Step-by-Step Guide
+# Set up of Jenkins Master and Slave

  In this article, we'll guide you through the process of setting up Jenkins Master and Slave nodes.
 T